Davontae Merriweather: Professional career

-Arizona Rattlers
+Arizona Rattlers (first stint)

-2018 season

 Merriweather signed with the Arizona Rattlers of the Indoor Football League (IFL) for the 2018 season.
 He made his debut on February 25, 2018, against the Sioux Falls Storm, where he collected four tackles in the 33–39 loss.
 On June 16, against the Nebraska Danger, Merriweather intercepted his first two career passes in the 59–23 win.
 The Rattlers season came to an end when Sioux Falls beat them 68–69 in overtime of the IFL Semifinals.

 Toronto Argonauts

 On December 21, 2020, the Toronto Argonauts of the Canadian Football League (CFL) signed Merriweather.
 On July 27, 2021, Merriweather was released.

-Arizona Rattlers (II)
+Arizona Rattlers (second stint)

-2021 season

 On August 3, 2021, the Rattlers re-signed Merriweather for the remainder of the 2021 season.

-2022 season

 On November 4, 2021, the Rattlers re-signed Merriweather for the 2022 season.

-2023 season

 On October 11, 2022, Merriweather re-signed with the Rattlers for the 2023 season.